 Monday Mostly sunny.
 Areas of morning frost inland.
 Winds SE/SW 15 to 20 km/h becoming light in the morning then S/SE 15 to 20 km/h in the evening.
 Daytime maximum temperatures between 9 and 14.

-Tuesday Sunny.
-Winds S/SW 15 to 20 km/h becoming light during the morning.
+Tuesday Mostly sunny.
+Areas of frost in the morning, mainly about higher ground.
+Winds S/SE 15 to 20 km/h becoming light in the morning.